 Italian Phrase for travel

-Now we have all the basic travel phrases for tourists, requests, and questions you’ll need to ask a teller, so no worries once you’ve gone through the lot of it you can rock up to any station and ask all these Italian phrases for travel.
+Now we have all the basic travel phrases for tourists, nice italian phrase, requests, and questions you’ll need to ask a teller, so no worries once you’ve gone through the lot of it you can rock up to any station and ask all these Italian phrases for travel.

 Vorrei un biglietto per…